rockettheme/docs/Docs/joomla/extensions/roknavmenu/setup.md

 We designed RokNavMenu to work with most templates, even ones that do not include the Gantry framework.
 While you might not be able to take advantage of the Templates Manager setup for the main menu in these instances, you can still use styled RokNavMenu modules to extend the features and functionality of the core Joomla menu.

-To create a new RokNavMenu module, you need but to navigate to **Administrator -> Extensions -> Module Manager -> New** and select **RokNavMenu** as the module type.
+To create a new RokNavMenu module, you need to navigate to **Administrator -> Extensions -> Module Manager -> New** and select **RokNavMenu** as the module type.
 Here, you can configure the menu module to meet your needs.

 ### Details